centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-graylog-restapi.md

 ## Prerequisites

-A Graylog is necessary
-For security reason, you can use Access Tokens and Session Tokens More informations on 'https://docs.graylog.org/en/<graylog version>/pages/configuration/rest_api.html and in the [Configuration](#Configuration)section.
+An account on the Graylog Server is needed to access the Graylog Rest API.

 ## Installation